Kang Fu

-Kang Fu is a platform game released for the Amiga and Amiga CD32 in 1996, and is the first and only title from Dutch-based studio GREat Effects Development.
+Kang Fu is a platform game released for the Amiga and Amiga CD32 in 1996, and is the first and only title from Dutch-based studio GREat Effects Development (GREED).
 The game is notable for its use of the Amiga Advanced Graphics Architecture to generate high-colour graphics through hundreds of digitized sprites from stock images.

 Gameplay

 Kang Fu is a platform game in which the player controls the kangaroo Klont, and is tasked to collect kangaroos, defeat enemies, collect bonuses and find the exit to the next level.
 Players are able to defeat enemies using weapons such as eggs, bombs, boomerangs, guns and boxing gloves spread throughout levels.
 The game features a password system, and three difficulty levels, with a demo level and a reduced difficulty beginner mode that provides players with additional lives and weapons.
 The game features ten levels, each with its own end level boss and sub-level, across 600 screens.